 As quoted in Wisdom & Inspiration for the Spirit and Soul (2004) by Nancy Toussaint, p.
 85

 Towards the end of his life, he spent considerable time with his friend Thomas Edison, who moved into West Orange, New Jersey.
+He said that money never particularly appealed to him and throughout his life, he retained his thrifty nature and unwillingness to spend money on himself.

 Henry Ford at Amazon